kanboard/kanboard/doc/en_US/analytics.markdown

 ![Cumulative flow diagram](screenshots/cfd.png)

 - This chart shows the number of tasks cumulatively for each column over the time.
+- The legend order is the same as the stack in the chart.
+- The color of each column is determined automatically.
-- Every day, the total number of tasks is recorded for each column.
+- Every day, the number of tasks is recorded for each column.
 - If you would like to exclude closed tasks, change the [global project settings](project-configuration.markdown).

 Note: You need to have at least two days of data to see the graph.